-These tender and sweet Gluten Free Dairy Free Sugar Cookies are the perfect delicious blank canvases to decorate this holiday season!
+These tender and sweet Gluten Free Sugar Cookies are the perfect delicious blank canvases to decorate this holiday season!

 Did you ever decorate cookies around the holidays as a kid?

 I did, and I loved it.
-I wanted to keep that annual tradition with my girls, so I created this allergy friendly recipe for Gluten Free Dairy Free Sugar Cookies.
+I wanted to keep that annual tradition with my girls, so I created this allergy friendly recipe for Gluten-Free Sugar Cookies.

-These cookies are blank canvases for creativity.
-I’ve made several batches that my girls have decorated.
-I hope our friends are ready to help us eat all of these!
+These gluten-free cut out cookies are blank canvases for creativity.
+I’ve made several batches over the years that my girls have decorated.

-Frosting.
-This is our favorite frosting recipe (and it’s definitely my husband’s preference of decorating!):
+This is our favorite dairy-free frosting recipe (and it’s definitely my husband’s preference of decorating!):

 1 pound organic powdered sugar